ESOL Endorsement for Preservice Students

 |Tests||Tests are required both prior to admission and prior to application for Initial I Teaching License.||Tests are required both prior to admission and prior to application for Initial I Teaching License.
 An additional test will be required for the ESOL Endorsement.|

 Talk to a Program Coordinator

-Individuals interested in embedding coursework toward the ESOL/Bilingual endorsement should talk to a program coordinator, who can help you plan your course of study and completed the required paperwork to add the program.
+Individuals interested in embedding coursework toward the ESOL/Bilingual endorsement should talk to a program coordinator, who can help you plan your course of study and complete the required paperwork to add the program.

-For more information,or make an appointment with a faculty advisor, contact Alejandra Favela, coordinator at 503-768-6109 or email@example.com.
+For more information, or to make an appointment with a faculty advisor, contact Alejandra Favela, coordinator at 503-768-6109 or email@example.com.
 You can also contact the office of Teacher Education at 503-768-6100 or firstname.lastname@example.org.

 For detailed information on working toward the ESOL endorsement in your M.A.T. program, please read the FAQs below.

 Do you offer an alternative program for non-traditional students, i.e., long-distance via internet, low-residency, etc.?We offer selected ESOL courses through distance education formats

 You are eligible to apply to the Oregon Teacher Standards and Practices Commission (TSPC) for the ESOL Endorsement once you have successfully completed all program requirements including the required coursework, the ESOL practicum, and required tests.
 For most students in the MAT with ESOL program, this will be in the middle of your second summer, as you finish your MAT program.
 Instructions for how to begin the application process are available at: http://www.lclark.edu/graduate/career_and_licensing/k-12/licenses_endorsements/TSPC_for_teachers/